 Here are just a few of the challenges and opportunities the trucking industry faces today:

 Shorter Delivery Times

 Trucking companies are a critical link between retailers and consumers.
 As e-commerce companies have grown, so have consumers’ demands for products to be readily available with fast shipping at little-to-no extra cost.
 According to the results of Retail TouchPoints 2018 Last Mile Survey, 65 percent of consumers want greater shipment flexibility and 61 percent want faster deliveries.
 This demand for speedier shipping times has not only placed pressure on retailers and fulfillment centers, but also on truckers.

 To remain flexible, truck drivers are adapting to these changes in several ways.
-Shorter pickup-and-deliver jobs are replacing the longer inter-regional or national haul jobs.
+Shorter pickup-and-delivery jobs are replacing the longer inter-regional or national haul jobs.
 New regional distribution hubs have caused the average length of a haul to drop 37 percent, from about 800 miles per trip to about 500 miles per trip.
 As the importance of “last mile” deliveries (the final stretch before a package is delivered to the customer’s doorstep) also increases, more carriers are providing “white-glove” value-added services like installation, product assembly, and repairs.